liampshaw/RM-and-leading-region/README.md

 A repository of analysis related to the paper 'Conjugative leading regions and plasmid backbones are depleted in restriction-modification targets' (Shaw et al., in preparation).

+## Paper analysis

+The main analysis presented in the paper is performed in `scripts/Paper-analysis.Rmd`.
+Associated python scripts used for data processing before then are in `scripts` and detailed below (dependencies: `scipy, pandas`).

+The main figures are as follows:
+* Figure 1: shows overall depletion in leading region.
+Made by combining files in `results` in Inkscape: `6mer-leading-region-vs-rest-of-plasmid-density.pdf` and `6mer-deviation-overall.pdf`, both made by the `Paper-analysis.Rmd` Rmarkdown script.
+* Figure 2: tbc
+* Figure 3: tbc

 ## Detailed workflow

 We used a dataset of the 50 most prevalent plasmid taxonomic units (PTUs) in RefSeq200: 4,753 plasmids across 37 genera.
 These are available at `data/plasmid_table.csv`.
 The taxonomy for each genera is available at `data/genera_taxonomy.txt`